ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 But then came 2012.
 The year in which the Oculus Rift was kickstarted.
-This sparked a renewed interest in virtual reality, which thanks to technological innovations was looking much, much better it ever had!
+This sparked a renewed interest in virtual reality which, thanks to technological innovations, was looking much, much better it ever had!

 <img alt="Oculus Rift" src="{{ '/img/virtualreality/oculus.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">